qiime2/docs/source/glossary.rst

    distribution
      A collection of QIIME 2 plugins that are designed to be installed together.
 These are generally grouped by a theme.
-For example, the "amplicon" distribution provides a collection of plugins for analysis of microbiome amplicon data, while the "shotgun" distribution provides a collection of plugins for analysis of microbiome shotgun metagenomics data.
+For example, the Amplicon Distribution provides a collection of plugins for analysis of microbiome amplicon data, while the Shotgun Distribution provides a collection of plugins for analysis of microbiome shotgun metagenomics data.